 Also called Mexican viper, and mentioned in one of Charles Darwin's books, The Movements and Habits of Climbing Plants, this annual climber is a pretty, free-flowering herbaceous climber that supports itself with the aid of twining leaf stems.
 Worth growing for its ivy-shaped leaves and elegant, foxglove-like flowers.
 And blooms stick around through summer and into autumn.
 It also is generally pest and disease free.
 Make sure there's full sun as this climbing annual thrives in light, well-drained soil.
 1.5m.

 Ipomoea purpurea ‘Star of Yalta’

-Makes up for its lack of fragrance with striking deep rose-purple flowers and a vigorous disposition.
+This annual climber makes up for its lack of fragrance with striking deep rose-purple flowers and a vigorous disposition.
 Drought tolerant, it likes a warm position in full sun.
 1.5m.

-Lablab purpureus ‘Ruby Moon’
+Lablab (Lablab purpureus ‘Ruby Moon’)